benfgit/falcon-core-linux/docs/manual/usage.rst

 Falcon-client gui
 .................

 The graph is also controllable from gui in remote or not.
-See this section for more details : `falcon-client <../ui/generic_control.rst>`_
+See this section for more details : :ref:`generic_client`